-The top three images in each competition (or more if scores are tied) may not be re-entered into another competition except the Image of the Year competition.
+- The top three (“placed”) images in each competition (or more if scores are tied) may not be re-entered into another competition except the Image of the Year competition.

 3a.
-Prints – Titles and entrant’s membership number to be written on reverse, (use a quick drying felt-tip type pen so that it won’t damage the print and the ink won’t mark other entries).
+Prints – Titles and entrant’s membership number should be written on the reverse, (use a quick-drying felt-tip type pen to avoid damage to the print and marking other entries).
 Orientation notes may be added if not obvious e.g. “This way up”.
 Prints may be any size up to a maximum of 40cm x 50cm and may be mounted or un-mounted up to A4.
 Prints larger than A4 should be mounted to aid their display.

 Entries to be delivered to the Competitions Secretary (address supplied to members) before 6pm on the Sunday ten days prior to the competition.

 The digital file of each print must also be submitted using the same naming format as for Digital entries (see below) but including the word ‘Print’ in the title.

 3b.
 Digital – Digital images must be filed using the following format:-

 entry number title membership number e.g. 1 flower 123, 2 landscape 123, 3 green duck 123 (assumes that the entrant has been allocated a membership number of 123).

 Use spaces in the file name, not dashes or underscores.

 Images should be in .JPG format and resized to 1600 pixels wide x 1200 pixels high.
 If your image is less than these pixel dimensions (e.g. it is a square format) then any blank space around the image should be filled with black.